Diegomaro/Chat-Server/README.md

 ## About The Project
 A TCP chat server written in C++ to explore networking, protocol design, systems programming and client-server architecture.
 This repository serves as a long-term systems programming project that incrementally explores concepts in networking, security, system design, testing and performance.

-## Project Goals
-The goal of this project is to learn the fundamentals of network programming, security and understand the design principles behind reliable client-server applications.

-The project focuses on:
-* TCP/IP networking
-* Software architecture
-* Reliable messaging
-* Memory management
-* Security fundamentals
-* Testing

-## Design Principles
-Some guiding principles include:
-- Build core features from scratch.
-- Prioritize reliability over optimization.
-- Consider scalability throughout development.

 ## Getting Started
 ### Prerequisites
 - Linux